-Bluebill Lake Trail is a 1.5 mile loop trail located near Coos Bay, OR that features a lake.
-The trail is good for all skill levels and primarily used for hiking.
+Bluebill Lake Trail is a 1.2 mile moderately trafficked out and back trail located near Coos Bay, OR that features a lake and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.

 A short but beautiful hike around this lake.
 I did this trail at sunset which was really pretty.
 It's a simple but beautiful hike.
 Worth your time :)